Fields of interest

 The Guide on Self Checking for traders and processors of fruit, vegetables and potatoes is managed by FVPhouse, the umbrella association of Belgapom (potato trade and processing), Vegebe (trade and processing of industrial vegetables) and Fresh Trade Belgium.
-The Guide has been elaborated with support of Ghent University and has been officially approved by the Belgian Food Safety Agency.
+The Guide was written with the expertise and support of Ghent University and is officially approved by the Belgian Food Safety Agency.
 The document is a reference for official checks on food safety and quality.

-The Guide is regularly updated, version 5 will be published in the course of 2018.
+The Guide is regularly updated, version 5 has been approved in 2019 and available on http://www.gidsac.be

-A benchmark between Self Checking and IFS, BRC, HACCP, ISO 22000, Comeos Food for SME, IFS & BRC Logistic allows combined audits.
+A benchmark between Self Checking and IFS, BRC, HACCP, ISO 22000, Comeos Food for SME, IFS & BRC Logistics gives operators the opportunity to combine different audits.

 Operators with a validated self checking system obtain a bonus of 75% on their annual fee for the Federal Food Safety Agency.
-A validated system is obligatory for exports to specific markets such as Japan, Russia, Canada, Vietnam and Brazil.
+A validated system is obligatory for exports to specific markets such as Japan, China, Mexico, Israël, Canada, Vietnam and Brazil.

 Trainings and seminars